Rbfinch/grepq/src/Features-and-performance-in-detail.md

 grepq --read-gzip 16S-no-iupac.json SRX26365298.fastq.gz tune -n 20000 -c --names --json-matches --all
 ```

-You could then use a tool like `jq` to parse the JSON output of the `tune` command, for example the following command will sort the output by the number of matches for each regex pattern, and then for each pattern, sort the variants by the number of matches:
+You could then use a tool like `jq` to parse the JSON output of the `tune` or `summarise` command, for example the following command will sort the output by the number of matches for each regex pattern, and then for each pattern, sort the variants by the number of matches:

 ```bash
 jq -r '